 Adam Hess has more than 25 years of experience representing clients in intellectual property (IP) litigation and counseling clients on IP matters involving a wide array of technologies.

 Adam serves as lead counsel in federal district court litigation, in Section 337 investigations at the US International Trade Commission (ITC) and in international arbitration, including before the International Chamber of Commerce (ICC) in Europe and before several US arbitration bodies.

 He has significant experience in Section 337 investigations at the ITC.
 Recently, he obtained a General Exclusion Order after a series of ITC investigations relating to adjustable height desks.
 He also represents clients responding to subpoenas related to ITC investigations.
 He works with Customs and Border Protection on matters concerning the enforcement of ITC exclusion orders, both on behalf of successful Complainants and on behalf of companies seeking to import products that are outside the scope of existing Exclusion Orders.

 Adam regularly writes and speaks on matters related to Section 337 investigations at the ITC.
-In 2011 he was part of a group from the ITC Trial Lawyers Association that travelled to China to make presentations in numerous Chinese cities on conducting Section 337 investigations.
-He also speaks annually at IPO’s ITC Committee’s Advanced Practice Seminar.
+In 2011, he was part of a group from the ITC Trial Lawyers Association that travelled to China to make presentations in numerous Chinese cities on conducting Section 337 investigations.
+He has spoken annually at IPO’s ITC Committee’s Advanced Practice Seminar.

 Recent ITC investigations include: